-Researchers don’t fully understand the exact cause of broken heart syndrome.
-However, they believe a stressful event like a divorce, car accident or job loss can cause it.
-When you react to physical or emotional stress, your body releases stress hormones in your blood like adrenaline, noradrenaline, epinephrine and norepinephrine.
+Researchers can’t pinpoint broken heart syndrome causes, but they believe a stressful event like a divorce, car accident or job loss can cause it.
+When you react to physical or emotional stress, your body releases stress hormones in your blood.
 Experts think that these hormones temporarily interfere with your heart’s function.